|SIYE Time:13:15 on 13th August 2022|

 ‘Nooo…’ Henry wailed.

-‘You can have a few minutes while I introduce Henry’s mum to your uncles,’ Ginny said
+‘You can have a few more minutes while I introduce Henry’s mum to your uncles,’ Ginny called across the clearing.

-The other children, apart from James and Henry, ran screaming in Victoire’s wake and Charlie was engulfed in a sea of small people, all of whom seemed to be demanding sweets and presents and galleons.
-As I turned my attention to the adults, I wondered if Charlie was a seaman.
+As the oldest, and until then most aloof of Molly’s grandchildren sprinted past us and leapt into her uncle’s outstretched arms.
+He lifted her above his head and swung her around.
+As she shouted in delight, the other children ran screaming in Victoire’s wake.
+Charlie Weasley was engulfed in a sea of tiny people, all of whom seemed to be asking for sweets and presents and, for some reason, galleons.
+As I turned my attention back to the rest of Ginny’s family, I wondered if Charlie was a seaman.

 Ginny’s brothers were a disparate bunch.
 Charlie was the shortest.
-The tallest, and most gangling, was talking earnestly to Harry.
-Harry and the tall man were left to supervise James and Henry, while the other four moved to greet us.
+The tallest, and most gangling, was involved in an earnest, arm-waving, discussion with Harry.
+Harry and the tall man were left to supervise James and Henry, while the other four men moved to greet us.

-One of the other two was easy; he was obviously Ginny’s dad.
-He was thin, bespectacled and almost bald, with only a fine fringe of red hair at the sides and back.
-He looked very excited about meeting me.
+One of the men was easy, the oldest was obviously Ginny’s dad.
+A thin, bespectacled and almost bald man, with only a fine fringe of red hair at the sides and back, he seemed to be very excited at the prospect of meeting me.
 Next to him was another balding and bespectacled man.
 I was struck by the resemblance between the younger man and his father.
-It was inconceivable that the younger balding man was Fleur’s husband, and it was almost as unlikely that he was Angelina’s.
-Hermione’s, I wondered?
+It seemed inconceivable that the younger balding man was Fleur’s husband, and it was almost as unlikely that he was Angelina’s.
+Was this Hermione’s Ron, I wondered?

 ‘It’s a pleasure to meet you, a real pleasure.’
 Ginny’s dad beamed and shook my hand enthusiastically.
 ‘Did you drive here?
 In a motor car?
 With an engine?’